-Modelling of non-network solutions can occur as bespoke options within the ISP or as alternatives to a network investment within the RIT-T framework.
+Modelling of non-network solutions can occur as bespoke options within the ISP or as alternatives to a network investment within the regulatory investment test for transmission (RIT-T) framework.
 The approach to assessing these options is similar to the assessments needed for transmission options.
 AEMO (or the RIT-T proponent) conducts a technical analysis to determine the system limits with the option in service.
 This is followed by an economic analysis to determine the net market benefits.